erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/resize-en.md

 #### Fixing partition name using fixuserdataname.exe
 > [!IMPORTANT]
-> This step is very important as by default Windows labels the partition "Basic Data Partition", which contains spaces — this breaks fastboot!
+> This step is very important as by default Windows labels the partition "Basic Data Partition", which is more than 16 symbols long — this breaks fastboot!
 - Download [`fixuserdataname.exe`](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/1.0/fixuserdataname.exe)
 - Run it by double-clicking it
 > It will automatically detect and rename the newly created partition to **`userdata`**